Benjamin Romualdez

 Carlos Benjamin Orestes "Kokoy" Trinidad Romualdez (September 24, 1930 – February 21, 2012) was a Filipino politician who served as Governor of Leyte and later appointed as ambassador to the United States, China and Saudi Arabia.

-He was a younger brother to former first lady Imelda Romualdez Marcos and the father of House Speaker Martin Romualdez.
+He was a younger brother to former first lady Imelda Romualdez Marcos and the father of former House Speaker Martin Romualdez.

 Personal life

 The son of the late Vicente Orestes Romuáldez, a former dean of the law school of St. Paul's College in Tacloban, Kokoy Romualdez began his career in politics after serving as an assistant of Speaker Daniel Romualdez, his first cousin, from 1957 to 1961.
 He was a younger brother to former First Lady Imelda Marcos and the father of House Speaker Ferdinand Martin Romualdez.
 He was married to Juliette Gomez and their children are: Daniel, a practicing architect in New York, and partner Michael; Benjamin Philip, president and chief executive officer of Benguet Corp., who is married to Inquirer president and CEO Maria Alexandra; Ferdinand Martin, who is married to Yedda Marie; Marean, an investment banker, and husband Thomas; sisters Imelda Marcos, Alita Martel, Conchita Yap and brothers Alfredo and Armando.

 He was part of the Romualdez Clan, the strongest political clan of Eastern Visayas.
 According to his niece Imee Marcos, their ancestors came from Northern Samar, settled in Leyte, and prospered in Tacloban.
 One of their ancestors was a part of the Sumuroy Revolt which started in Northern Samar.